xinlinli1990/CarND-Traffic-Sign-Classifier-Project/README.md

-# **Traffic Sign Recognition**
+# **Traffic Sign Classifier**

-## Xinlin's report

 ---

-**Build a Traffic Sign Recognition Project**
+## Introduction

+This project aims to train a convolution neural network as a traffic sign classifier.

-The goals / steps of this project are the following:
+The goals of this project are the following:
-* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
-* Summarize the results with a written report

----
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/xinlinli1990/CarND-Traffic-Sign-Classifier-Project/tree/master/code) and [Jupyter Notebook](https://github.com/xinlinli1990/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/xinlinli1990/CarND-Traffic-Sign-Classifier-Project/tree/master/code) and [Jupyter Notebook](https://github.com/xinlinli1990/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+## Dataset

 I used the pandas library to calculate summary statistics of the traffic signs data set: